hangtranqb73/ios-token-grabber/README.md

-# Discord iOS Token Logger
+# Discord iOS Token Grabber
 **This is for your own personal use.
 I am not responsible for what you do with this in anyway.**

 # How to Use